 Rate Lock Advisory

-Friday’s bond market has opened in positive territory following somewhat favorable economic data.
-Stocks are mixed with the Dow down 115 points and the Nasdaq up 26 points.
-The bond market is currently up 5/32 (4.43).
-This should offset slight weakness from late yesterday to keep this morning’s mortgage rates close to Thursday’s early pricing.
+Wednesday’s bond market has opened in negative territory again as traders await this afternoon’s Fed news.
+Stocks are continuing to set record highs with the Dow up 249 points and the Nasdaq up 135 points.
+The bond market is currently down 4/32 (3.99%), but more afternoon strength again yesterday should allow this morning’s mortgage rates to be slightly lower than Tuesday’s early pricing.

 Bonds